GameFoundry/bsf/Documentation/GitHub/compiling.md

  1. Download source code
  2. Set up [third party dependencies](#dependencies)
  3. Generate a build file (e.g. Visual Studio solution or a Makefile) using CMake
-  - You can customize your build by choosing options like render API (DirectX, OpenGL), audio module and whether to build the entire editor or just the engine.
+  - You can customize your build by choosing options like render API (Vulkan, DirectX, OpenGL), audio module and whether to build the entire editor or just the engine.
  4. Compile using your favorite tool

 # <a name="dependencies"></a>Third party dependencies